marty1885/ttVecAdd/README.md

 # ttVecAdd

-A simple vector-addition on Tenstorrent devices using tt-Metalium.
+A simple vector-addition demo on Tenstorrent devices using tt-Metalium.

+This demo works on grayskull e150 and e75.

-## How to use
+## Setup
 Before building this project.
-Setup the enviroment variables that Metalium needs
+Setup the enviroment variables in `setup_env.sh` that Metalium needs, e.g.:

 ```bash
 export ARCH_NAME=grayskull